un-fao/SoilFER/sampling design/README.md

 # Soil Sampling Design
 Guidelines and Technical Manual for Soil Sampling Design in SoilFER.

-This folder contains the material to produce a Soil Sampling Design, taking information from Honduras as an example, using the three-stage sample procedure proposed at Soils4Africa.Access to the Soils4Africa sampling design protocol: [https://www.soils4africa-h2020.eu/serverspecific/soils4africa/images/Documents/Soils4Africa_D3.2B_Sampling_design_v01.pdf] modified with the inclusion of a 'Covariate Space Coverage' sampling approach at the Primary Sampling Unit (PSU) level.
+This folder contains the material to produce a Soil Sampling Design for the SoilFER Project, taking information from Honduras as an example, using the three-stage sample procedure proposed at Soils4Africa.Access to the Soils4Africa sampling design protocol: [https://www.soils4africa-h2020.eu/serverspecific/soils4africa/images/Documents/Soils4Africa_D3.2B_Sampling_design_v01.pdf] modified with the inclusion of a 'Covariate Space Coverage' sampling approach at the Primary Sampling Unit (PSU) level.

 The environmental covariates for Honduras must be retrieved either from GGE using the code in gee.txt or from the following link: